lukka/CppBuildTasks/README.md

 ### Run a specific test
 To run all tests that contains "toolchain" in the name:

-  > npm run test -- -g toolchain
+  > npm run testdev -- -g toolchain

 ## <a id='contributing'>Contributing</a>